 Your account management strategy should yield early insights on the financial health of a customer.
 This can help determine the appropriate prioritization and treatment strategies if they go delinquent.
 During this stage, you should also validate customer contact information to ensure it is comprehensive and up to date if you need to contact the customer or locate assets.

 Next, we’ll address the critical elements required to mitigate credit losses within the account management strategy.

 Validate and monitor customer contact data

 Data quality is important.
 Lenders should frequently validate the customer information file, and add more or new contact data (phone ownership, line type, email, best phone, best address, etc.) to easily reach the customer or locate the asset if necessary.
 The cost to validate contact data and monitor for changes is small in comparison to labor costs, materials, postage, etc. and offers a much greater return.
 Because customers who start missing payments typically go delinquent on other tradelines as well, other lenders will be attempting to contact them to be first in line for repayment.
-If lenders have up-to-date and comprehensive contact data in advance, they can be first to reach a delinquent consumer to cure the account.
-In the event of a recession, there will be an increase in the number of customers who miss their payments, which will strain resources.
+If you have up-to-date and comprehensive contact data in advance, you can be first to reach a delinquent consumer to cure the account.
+If there is an increase in the number of customers who miss their payments due to hardship from COVID-19, it could strain resources.
 Effectively and efficiently reaching a customer quickly is a benefit of high quality data.